William Jones (governor): Political career

 Jones was elected to the Rhode Island General Assembly in 1807.
 He was Speaker of the Rhode Island State House of Representatives two terms, in 1809–10 and 1810–11.
 Jones was a Federalist and won the gubernatorial election against incumbent James Fenner in 1811 by just a few hundred votes.
 Jones opposed the War of 1812, considering the war unjust, and asserted his authority in using the state militia amid concerns about the defense of the coastline.
 Originally balking at the requirement of sending 500 troops for federal service, he nonetheless relented, and the troops served as part of the 25th Regiment, U.S. Infantry.
 He was re-elected five times, but having been defeated when seeking a seventh term, he retired from the public life.
 He was the only Federalist ever to serve as Governor of Rhode Island.

 Personal life

 On February 28, 1787, Jones was married to Anne Dunn, daughter of Samuel Dunn, of Providence.
 He had one child, Harriet, who went on to marry Thomas C. Hoppin.

 Jones nephew, William Henry Allen, was an American naval officer during the War of 1812.

-Jones was the great grandfather of Rhode Island governor Elisha Dyer and the great great grandfather of governor Elisha Dyer Jr.
+Jones was the grandfather of Rhode Island governor Elisha Dyer and the great grandfather of governor Elisha Dyer Jr.

 Jones was a member of the Beneficent Congregational Church, a fellow of Brown University, president of the Peace Society, and the member of the Rhode Island Bible Society.
 He was also elected a member of the American Antiquarian Society in 1813.

 He was buried at Swan Point Cemetery in Providence, Rhode Island.